 Rise & Fall Pillola Spotlight Pendant Lamp

-Materials: Translucent/clear acrylic rounded rectangular plate.
+Materials: Translucent clear acrylic rounded rectangular disc.
 Chromed metal tube with a ring (iron and brass).
-Chrome lamp holders with chrome square rods.
+Chrome tubular lamp socket holders with chrome square rods.
 Rolly rise & fall mechanism.
-Porcelain sockets.
+Some chrome and metal parts.
+Porcelain E27 sockets.

 Cord: This one has an adjustable rise & fall mechanism (40 – 140 cm / 15.74 – 55.11”).
 It can be easily adjusted in height by pulling the chromed ring underneath.